-In late 2014 AIG completed its reorganization, which now includes two reportable segments: Commercial Insurance (property/casualty, mortgage guaranty, and institutional markets) and Consumer Insurance (retirement, life, and personal insurance), as well as a Corporate and Other segment.
-The Commercial and Consumer Insurance segments each account for more than 40% of AIG's revenues.
+AIG operates through two reportable segments: Commercial Insurance (property/casualty, mortgage guaranty, and institutional markets) and Consumer Insurance (retirement, life, and personal insurance), as well as its Corporate and Other segment.
+The Commercial and Consumer Insurance segments each accounted for about 50% of AIG's revenues in 2015.

-The AIG Property Casualty business offers products including workers' compensation, home, auto, travel, accident, and specialty insurance policies.
-The AIG Property Casualty division serves commercial and individual clients in the US and around the world and has continued to be a solid source of growth for AIG, even during years of financial strife.
-The smaller AIG Life and Retirement division includes AIG's domestic life insurance and retirement services businesses, including VALIC and American General Life, and The United States Life Insurance Company in the City of New York.
-The division also offers single and flexible premium deferred fixed annuities and single premium immediate and delayed-income annuities and variable annuities and other income products.
+Domestic life insurance and retirement services businesses include VALIC, American General Life, and The United States Life Insurance Company in the City of New York.
+The group also offers single and flexible premium deferred fixed annuities and single premium immediate and delayed-income annuities and variable annuities and other income products.

-AIG and its subsidiaries have more than 400 offices in the US, as well as 500 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
-About 70% of AIG's annual revenues come from sales in the domestic market.
+AIG and its subsidiaries have approximately 350 offices in the US, as well as 500 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
+About 75% of AIG's annual revenues come from sales in the domestic market.

 Sales and Marketing

 The company markets its retail products directly to individual consumers through independent and career insurance agents, retail banks, direct-to-consumer platforms, and national, regional, and independent broker-dealers.

 The group distributes its products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
 AIG maintains direct sales groups consisting of representatives affiliated with its VALIC and American General subsidiaries.